Jason Francisco: Early career

 Jason Francisco was one of the new batch of housemates introduced on Pinoy Big Brother: Double Up.
 He was able to garner enough votes wherein he ended the competition in 3rd Place.
 Francisco got a total of 954,961 votes or 24.97%.
 He won ₱300,000 and another ₱300,000 for his chosen charity.

 Current career

 After the show ended, Francisco appeared on talkshows including The Buzz, SNN: Showbiz News Ngayon, and Entertainment Live and the variety show ASAP.
-He and his girlfriend Melisa Cantiveros starred in a reality show entitled Melason In Love that premiered on February 22, 2010, and its sequel premiered on April 5, 2010.
+He and his then-girlfriend and now-wife Melisa Cantiveros starred in a reality show entitled Melason In Love that premiered on February 22, 2010, and its sequel premiered on April 5, 2010.

-After he left ABS-CBN, in August 2017 Francisco moved to GMA Network via Alyas Robin Hood, & signs contract with PPL Entertainment.
+After he left ABS-CBN, in August 2017 Francisco moved to GMA Network via Alyas Robin Hood and signs contract with PPL Entertainment.